salatfreak/pyromaniac/README.md

 [components]: https://salatfreak.github.io/pyromaniac/components.html

 # 🐍 Arbitrary Python Code, Local Files, and More! 🐍
-*Pyromaniac* allows you to to include arbitrary *python* code into your configuration including the definition of functions and even classes, to make your components even more powerful.
+*Pyromaniac* allows you to include arbitrary *python* code into your configuration including the definition of functions and even classes, to make your components even more powerful.
 It also comes with a standard library of components for loading files, rendering *Jinja* templates, adding file system